 That is why the crash utility was implemented.
 It analyzes crash dumps and debugs the running system as well.
 It provides functionality specific to debugging the Linux kernel and is much more suitable for advanced debugging.

-If you want to debug the Linux kernel, you need to install its debugging information package in addition.
+To debug the Linux kernel, install its debugging information package, too.
 Check if the package is installed on your system with:

 '''

 zypper se kernel | grep debug

 '''